-Overall expenditure for the year is £3,119k which includes all pension provision and settlement costs, an increase of £919k (42%) versus prior year (2021: £2,199k).
+Overall expenditure for the year is £3,396k which includes the reduction in pension provision costs, and represents a net increase of £277k (9%) versus prior year (2022: £3,119k).

-As with prior years, the largest proportion of expenditure (53%) relates to professional staff and consultants' costs, to deliver consultancy and support activities to our Members.
+As with prior years, the largest proportion of expenditure relates to professional staff and consultants' costs, to deliver consultancy and support activities.